Divagar76/Ethical-Hacking/README.md

 # Ethical-Hacking
-Ethical Hacking Course With Internshalla Online Platform.
-Bharath Institute Of Higher Education And Research has successfully completed an 8-week online training on Ethical Hacking.
+Ethical Hacking Course With Internshalla Online Platform.DIVAGAR P from Bharath Institute Of Higher Education And Research has successfully completed an 8-week online training on Ethical Hacking.
 In the training, I learned Basics of Information Security, Computer Networking and Web Development, Information Gathering and VAPT of some important vulnerabilities in the OWASP top 10,